lukesdm/image-comments/Readme.md

 In VS, open the Extension Manager, select ImageComments, then click uninstall.
 A restart of VS is required.

 ### Some known issues
 * After adding an image-comment using a local image, you can't edit the image until VS is closed.
-(High priority fix).
+(High priority to fix).
 * The caret/selection highlight height on image-comment lines grows as high the image.
 * Image loading from HTTP sources usually doesn't work.
 But if you twiddle the tag to make it invalid then valid again, it works.
 It's probably due to treating the asynchronous image loading process as synchronous in the implementation (which works for local images).
 * You need to scroll/'bump' the editor window to see the effect of the on/off toggle command.